l1kim/cse15l-lab-reports/lab3.md

 This seaches all of the type directory within technical.
 This is helpful if you want to see what directories (and nothing else) are in this specific directory.

 Another way to use `find` is searching a file by name.
+(Source: [https://www.redhat.com/sysadmin/linux-find-command])
 ```
 $ find -name "chapter*"